 You can make changes to your admin privileges, whether you’re running Windows or Mac OS.
 Here are some resources on how to get started yourself:

 - Add or Remove Admin in Mac OS X

 - Why Less Admin Privileges Are More Secure

 3. Patch All Operating Systems

-This means Windows, MacOS, iOS, Android and yes, even Linux.
+This means Windows, MacOS, iOS, Android and, yes, even Linux need to be patched.
 Don’t forget all devices on the network or cloud as well.
-Operating systems are written with the best of intentions but unintended vulnerabilities in the code may not be discovered for some time after release.
+Operating systems are written with the best of intentions, but unintended vulnerabilities in the code may not be discovered for some time after release.

-Often they are discovered when some opportunistic villain exploits said vulnerability and everyone has to scramble to patch the OS.
-In other words, patch your system as these updates roll out; they will save you a lot of pain.
+Vulnerabilities are often discovered when an opportunistic villain exploits said vulnerability and everyone has to scramble to patch the OS.
+In other words, patch your system as these updates roll out―this will save you a lot of pain.